shawnnaquin/banner-ads/README.md

 #### individual ad gulpfile

 - each ad comes with it's own gulpfile.
-- find and replace this line:
+- find and replace this line (in each individual ad directory):

 ```javascript
 build = '../../../build/somename-1stttype-300x600-build/',